Frederick Goff - Instramental in Bratenahl's Development

 He resigned from Kline, Carr, Tolles & Goff, the predecessor of Jones Day, to accept appointment as president of the Cleveland Trust Company on June 8, 1908.
 He established new rules of operation that improved the bank’s image and its financial position; these rules included no loans to directors, a continuous daily audit, and new safeguards for assets.

-He was also vice-president of the Cleveland Terminal & Valley Railroad Company, and the Cleveland, Lorain & Wheeling Railroad Company.
+He was also vice-president of the Cleveland Terminal & Valley Railroad Company and the Cleveland, Lorain & Wheeling Railroad Company.
 At the time of his retirement from the practice of law, he was president of the Cleveland Bar Association.

 As a lawyer and banker helping Clevelanders plan their estates, he worried that many clients were leaving money to causes that would scarcely outlive them, such as the fight against yellow fever.
 He admired client John D. Rockefeller whose business and foundations pioneered research.

 Goff hatched the idea of a “community trust” to give clients some use and control of their gifts during their lifetimes.
-His vision was to pool the charitable resources of Cleveland’s philanthropists, living and dead, into a single, great, and permanent endowment for the betterment of the City.
+His vision was to pool the charitable resources of Cleveland’s philanthropists, living and dead, into a single, significant, and permanent endowment for the betterment of the City.
 Community leaders would then forever distribute the interest that the trust’s resources would accrue to fund “such charitable purposes as will best make for the mental, moral, and physical improvement of the inhabitants of Cleveland.”

 From that revolutionary idea, he convinced the Cleveland Trust board to adopt a resolution and Declaration of Trust creating the Cleveland Foundation on January 2, 1914, to divvy up gifts according to the continual study of the changing needs of the city and area.
 Within weeks, the foundation began reshaping the way community members care for one another not just in greater Cleveland, but around the nation and the world.